 We have a well-established, broad based coalition of stewards with experience in just this kind of project, enthusiastically committed to working with the City for this park.
 LFPSF is eager to work with the city to organize volunteer work parties to remove ivy and other invasive vegetation from this site, and plant native trees where forest functions could be improved.
 This organization will continue to help maintain this new conservation area in the long term.

-Tree planting parties, coordinated by the City’s Lake Forest Park, and supported by LFPSF typically draw substantial numbers of volunteers, and will be used to restore parts of the forest deemed in need.
-The City’s arborist has already begun working with LFPSF in surveying the trees of the property.
+Tree planting parties, coordinated by the City of Lake Forest Park, and supported by LFPSF typically draw volunteers, and will be used to restore parts of the forest deemed in need.
+The City’s arborist has already worked with LFPSF in surveying the trees of the property.

 Other supportive partners include, among others: Lake Forest Park Stream Keepers, Adopt a Stream and the Audubon Society, Plant Amnesty, Seattle Coalition for Green Spaces, Bastyr University, and the elementary schools of Lake Forest Park.
 Additionally, a program at Shoreline High School will be aimed at helping senior students fulfill a 60-hour community service requirement on restoration of this site, and there is interest from other students from nearby schools and the Boy Scouts to contribute environmental restoration efforts.

-Join the Community to Walk to 5 Acre Woods
+Community Walks to 5 Acre Woods Build Momentum

 Saturday May 6 at 10:30: Tony Angell, LPF resident and accomplished artist, illustrator, writer and avid naturalist.
 He will recount his experiences living with and observing the urban wildlife of our forests.